molevolworkshop/mole-logistics/tas-info/course-assistant-handbook.md

 Side note: if you can, a box of feminine products (maybe a variety pack of tampons?) placed in the bathroom is a nice gesture and supports those students who cannot get transportation to town to buy these essential items.
 In addition, it would be really wise to provide hand sanitizer on the table and purchase sanitizing wipes so that people can wipe their own area to help minimize sickness.
 I also purchased local honey and a variety of teas including herbal, black tea, lemon ginger, and green tea.

+#### Trash

+Throughout the day you will likely produce a lot of trash.
+The MBL Campus sorts between cardboard and the remaining trash.
+To account for this, I kept a cardboard box to collect the broken down boxes (you will have a lot from drinks and snacks) and put a black trash bag in a paper bag to collect the remainding.
+This all may not be necessary depending on the location you are setting up, but G70 didn't have trash bins close enough or big enough to support the group.
+You will likely have to change the bags and dispose of the cardboard once a day.

 #### Optional: snacks

 Some courses might want to have snacks available for breaks, and some might not.
 Check with your course directors to figure out what they want.
 To make the process easier and to provide a record of what was purchased, an online order can be placed for pickup.
 However, this must be scheduled well in advance to ensure the items are ready on time.